remaro-network/KD-YOLOX-ViT/README.md

 ```shell
 python3 Teacher_Inference.py
 ```
 The weights repository can be modified accordingly in the Teacher_Inference.py file.
-Furthermore, becaue YOLOX-nano only use image size of 416 $\times$ 416, the Teacher inference needs to be launch with the same image size.
+Furthermore, because YOLOX-nano only uses an image size of 416 $\times$ 416, the Teacher inference needs to be launched with the same size.
 This can also be modified in the Teacher_Inference.py file.

-3. Same as for the Online Knowledge Distillation, before launching the YOLOX-nano file needs to be modified for Knowledge Distillation under /exps/default/yolox_nano.py.
-Set *self.KD* to **True**, however, set the *self.KD\_online* to **False**, which indicate the Knowledge Distillation in offline mode.
+3. Same as for the Online Knowledge Distillation, the YOLOX-nano file needs to be modified for Knowledge Distillation under /exps/default/yolox_nano.py before launching.
+Set *self.KD* to **True**, however, set the *self.KD\_online* to **False**indicates the Knowledge Distillation in offline mode.

 4. Finally, the YOLOX-nano training can be launch with
 ```shell